 22. Wine Bar Hopping

 If you haven’t fully decided if you like wine yet, and don’t want to spend an entire day drinking it..
 Wine bar hopping would be better for you!
+This is also WAY more affordable that taking a tour from San Francisco.

 San Francisco is so close to Napa Valley and Sonoma that most of their wineries open up a shop for tasting in the city.
 You can taste all of the amazing wine without having to leave the comfort of your San Francisco bubble!

 There are endless bars to choose from, I would just pick a few that are near where you are staying and go from there.
+Here are some examples that are walking distance from each other:

 Like wine?
 Check out my other wine-related itineraries!